SteviLen420/TQE_simulation/RESULTS/E_plus_I_Simulation/TQE_Universe_Simulation_Full_Pipeline_E+I_20250918_081329/README.md

 ### Conclusion

 The TQE model, driven solely by the interaction of Energy and Information, demonstrates a remarkable ability to generate complex, stable, and cosmologically plausible universes.
 The findings strongly indicate that the viability of a universe depends on a delicate, fine-tuned balance—not just of combined complexity, but also of the inherent asymmetry between its fundamental components.
-The model's success in producing CMB analogues and Cold Spots, combined with its failure to produce the Axis of Evil, provides both a powerful validation of its core principles and a clear direction for future research.
+The model's success in producing CMB analogues and Cold Spots, combined with the stochastic nature of the Axis of Evil anomaly, provides both a powerful validation of its core principles and a clear direction for future research.

 -------------